justintv/Twitch-API/v3_resources/streams.md

 ## `GET /streams`

-Returns a list of stream objects that are queried by a number of parameters.
+Returns a list of stream objects that are queried by a number of parameters sorted by number of viewers descending.

 ### Parameters